Springtime in the Rockies: Plot

-During the thirty-fourth week of their hit Broadway show, dancer Vicky Lane (Betty Grable) awaits the arrival of her partner, Dan Christy (John Payne), but as usual, he is late.
+During the thirty-fourth week of their hit Broadway show, dancer Vicky Lane awaits the arrival of her partner, Dan Christy, but as usual, he is late.
 Vicky thinks that Dan is buying her an engagement ring and is infuriated to discover that he has been on a date with socialite Marilyn Crothers.

-Fed up with Dan's womanizing and insensitivity, Vicky quits the show and returns to her former dancing partner and beau, Victor Prince (Cesar Romero), who is still in love with her.
+Fed up with Dan's womanizing and insensitivity, Vicky quits the show and returns to her former dancing partner and beau, Victor Prince, who is still in love with her.

 Three months pass as Dan sinks into a depression and cannot find a backer for his new show.
 He sits in bars, drinking by himself.
-His agent, "the Commissioner" (Jackie Gleason), tells him that financiers Bickel and Brown will back his show, but only if he can get Vicky to return.
-Dan is pessimistic, for Vicky and Victor are beginning a new engagement with Harry James and His Music Makers at the famous Lake Louise resort in the Canadian Rockies.
+His agent, "the Commissioner", tells him that financiers Bickel and Brown will back his show, but only if he can get Vicky to return.
+Dan is pessimistic, for Vicky and Victor are beginning a new engagement with Harry James and His Music Makers at the Lake Louise resort in the Canadian Rockies.
 The Commissioner tells Dan to romance Vicky so that she will come back, and not tell her about Bickel and Brown until she arrives in New York.
-He then asks bartender McTavish (Edward Everett Horton) to get the drunken Dan on the next plane to Lake Louise.
+He then asks bartender McTavish to get the drunken Dan on the next plane to Lake Louise.

-When Dan awakens sometime later, he finds himself at the Canadian resort and learns that he has hired McTavish as his valet and Rosita Murphy (Carmen Miranda), who was working in the souvenir shop at the Detroit airport, as his secretary.
+When Dan awakens sometime later, he finds himself at the Canadian resort and learns that he has hired McTavish as his valet and Rosita Murphy, who was working in the souvenir shop at the Detroit airport, as his secretary.
 McTavish is an eccentric whose wealthy aunt bankrolled him to several college degrees.